Peugeot 208 GT 2023 review

 Prices, specs and rivals

-Despite its mainstream origins the new 208, more than most in the class, has found a way of making a supermini feel, well, super.
-It’s just that bit less agile and oily-slick than a Fiesta, so if ultimate driving thrills are your biggest priority, the Fiesta might still be preferred, but taken as a package, the 208 has certainly moved the game on.
+Despite its mainstream origins the 208, more than most in the class, has found a way of making a supermini feel, well, super.
+With the Ford Fiesta no longer an option, the 208 is a worthy contender for the top spot in the class.